chart21/hpmpc/measurements/configs/artifacts/hpmpc/ARTIFACT_EVALUATION.md

 By default, the experiment script will run a single iteration and a heavily reduced workload to test the functionality of each experiment.
 All measurement points from the covered tables and figures are generated but with a smaller input size and thus lower throughput can be expected.
-Also the tested number of bits per register and the number of processes is reduced.
+Also, the tested number of bits per register and the number of processes is reduced.
 Hence, one can expect all results from the different tables and figures but with lower throughput and runtime values and in some cases a smaller range of tested parameters per plot.

 Run the following script on each node to execute the experiments.
 Note that some experiments simulate different network settings by using Linux traffic control.
 Setting these may require root privileges and running the script below with sudo.